Almost Heaven, West Virginia

 On return to Elkins you find the West Virginia Railroad Museum is located in the historic RailYard by the old railway depot.
 Explore the history of one of the most beloved Railways, the C & O, or Chesapeake and Ohio.
 This historic tale begins with President George Washington and ends with the kitten that captured America’s heart, Chessie!

-Your evening entertainment begins with a meal at The Gandy Dancer Dinner Theater.
+Your evening entertainment begins with a meal at The Gandy Dancer Dinner Theatre.
 In a beautiful dining room you enjoy a very nice meal.
 Followed by the Mountain Memories Show Band and a musical variety show that is filled with high energy family-friendly comedy and music.
 It’s an unforgettable evening at West Virginia’s largest dinner theater.
 (B,L,D)

 Day 5 – Option – Saturday – Depart for home